Do I need a graphics card on my computer?

 Of course, the built-in graphics card also has its drawbacks.
 First, it is weak.
 It is basically intended for the needs of a user who reads e-mail, searches the internet, writes documents, watches movies up to HD resolution, plays simple games and at most uses a design program.
 It is not aimed at people who do more demanding things like playing modern games.
 Run a modern game on a system with a built-in GPU and you have a good chance of seeing it lose frames or even worse it may not be able to load the game.

-This all sounds good, right?
-Much better performance, more ports, multiple monitors.
-But before you run out to buy one, read the other side of the coin.
-On the downside of discrete GPUs, first of all, there is the issue of cost.
-A mid-range GPU can cost anywhere from €250 to €500, and top-of-the-line models can reach up to €1000 (although they're rarely worth the price-to-performance ratio they offer).
-Simple graphics cards offer you everything the integrated one but give you the possibility to have two screens, they cost around €50-100.
+That all sounds good, right?
+Much better performance, more ports, multiple screens.
+But before you buy one, read the other side of the coin.
+On the downside of the standalone GPU first of all, there is the issue of cost.
+A mid-range GPU can cost from € 250 to € 500, and top models can fetch up to € 1000 (although the value for money they offer is rarely worth it).
+Simple graphics cards offer the same as the built-in one, but they allow you to have two screens, cost around € 50-100.

 slots